top of page

 Pancakes and Waffles

-Pancakes and waffles at a restaurant have baking powder, even at a fresh bakery.
+Pancakes and waffles have baking powder, even at a fresh, organic bakery.
 French toast is a safe alternative.
-But if you can't resist, go for the buttermilk version as they will have less baking powder.
+But if you can't resist pancakes, go for the buttermilk version as they will have less baking powder.

 Muffins